The loyalty marketing guide:

 Spanish shoe brand, Yuccs, does this really well.
 Not only can their online store easily cater to both English and Spanish-speaking customers, they also make use of clever personalization tactics to ensure they’re capturing the attention of specific customer groups with carefully curated campaigns.

-Check out this example from their 2019 Black Friday campaign, in which they created separate email campaigns, one which went to their loyal customers and another went to leads they’d acquired from Facebook.
 While the general theme of getting the customers to shop during the infamously competitive retail holiday was obvious, they also achieved their goals of converting new leads while also helping loyal customers to feel appreciated!
-Read more to learn about their results.

 Action steps

-• Be as relevant as possible when communicating with your customers.
+- Be as relevant as possible when communicating with your customers.
 For example, if you have customers in non-English-speaking countries, consider offering translation options on your website.

-• Segment customers using the RFM method.
+- Segment customers using the RFM method.
 Use the practice to identify key customer groups (VIPs, slipping away, etc.), and then craft campaigns accordingly.

 Loyalty Strategy #7: Build a community